DaphneJimmy/HTML-CSS-Document-Templete/README.md

 # HTML-CSS-Document-Templete
-This is the HTML &amp; CSS Document Templete of Sabah Parks Formal Letter
+This is the HTML &amp; CSS Document Templete of Sabah Parks Formal Letter (One of the assignments during my Internship)

 <!DOCTYPE html>
 <html lang="en">